 Always have the number of a local taxi as well as the address of where you're staying.
 In my experience, my Couchsurfing hosts have almost always offered to walk/drive me back, but if you just want to go, it's good to be able to get out of their ASAP if you're not feeling safe.

-1. The last time they logged in.
+The last time they logged in.
 Look for someone who has logged in within the past month at minimum, if not two weeks.
 Response rate is important as you need someone who responds in time.

 Since it's typically a last-minute thing since most people (especially on Couchsurfing) don't really know their plans until that week, I wait until 1-2 days before.
 Try to send a message at night since most people don't check Couchsurfing unless they're home.
 I try to get in touch the day of our meeting to make sure we're still on.